layer6ai-labs/hitl-conformal-prediction/README.md

 <h4>
 </div>

-This is the codebase accompanying the paper ["Conformal Prediction Sets Improve Human Decision Making"](https://arxiv.org/abs/2401.13744).
+This is the codebase accompanying the paper ["Conformal Prediction Sets Improve Human Decision Making"](https://arxiv.org/abs/2401.13744), published at ICML 2024.
 Here we discuss how to generate the datasets of conformal prediction sets used in the paper.

 ## Setup